Alibakhshov/Fake-News-Detector-Bot/README.md

-Here’s a detailed and user-friendly README for your project.
-It outlines each step required to run the project, including installation, configuration, and usage.

----

 # 📰 Fake News Detector Telegram Bot

 This project is a **Telegram bot** that helps users determine whether a news article is fake or real using a machine learning model trained on fake and real news articles.
 The bot provides commands for prediction, information about the model, help, and more.
 It also sends users visual insights, such as confusion matrices and classification reports, to explain the model's performance.